Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 What others think of your type of employment is more a reflection of small mindedness and lack of the ability to see the larger picture.
 If these 'friends' have the free time to "drop by" then they have a relative luxury.
 They can't berate you for your choices.
 Please take heed that you don't denegrate other people's choices who must go out to take a part-time job outside the home at a fast-food place or other.
 We are all trying to make the best use of our time and talents.

 I say bravo to you!
 Thumbs up!
 I have worked at my job for 42 years the last 12 being retired but still working there.
-Down to only 16 hours a week now so I can get my SS but now I can enjoy my animals and life better.

 Never, ever, feel as if what you're doing at your stay-at-home "job" isn't just as important or relevant as those who leave their home to work at another location.
 A good way to answer those who wonder about your activities or tasks is to print your "resume" (list responsibilities, accolades, and achievements - just as if you were applying for a company job), and either have it handy in hard form to give in person or available to send via e-mail.